List of Category A listed buildings in Renfrewshire

 This is a list of Category A listed buildings in the Renfrewshire council area in west-central Scotland.

 In Scotland, the term listed building refers to a building or other structure officially designated as being of "special architectural or historic interest".
 Category A structures are those considered to be "buildings of national or international importance, either architectural or historic, or fine little-altered examples of some particular period, style or building type."
 Listing was begun by a provision in the Town and Country Planning (Scotland) Act 1947, and the current legislative basis for listing is the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
-The authority for listing rests with Historic Scotland, an executive agency of the Scottish Government, which inherited this role from the Scottish Development Department in 1991.
+The authority for listing rests with Historic Environment Scotland, an executive agency of the Scottish Government.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
 Listed building consent must be obtained from local authorities prior to any alteration to such a structure.
 There are approximately 47,400 listed buildings in Scotland, of which around 8% (some 3,800) are Category A.

 The council area of Renfrewshire covers 261 km2, and has a population of around 169,800.
 There are 39 Category A listed buildings in the area.